FabianSieper/countDots/README.md

 ## Further settings

-Further settings, have to be changed inside of the file `code/settings.json`.
-For further information lookup descriptions in secion _Usage (Raw)_.
+Even more settings are available.
+For further information lookup descriptions in section _Usage (Raw)_.

 # Usage (Raw)